Author: Pirkko Varis

 About the author:

 Pirkko Varis, M.Sc. in Econ. & Business Administration, is Senior Lecturer in Marketing at Tampere University of Applied Sciences.
 She has been involved in developing international marketing and marketing communications of SMEs for many years.
-She is the coordinator of several intensive programmes and courses. firstname.lastname@example.org
+She is the coordinator of several intensive programmes and courses.
+Contact: firstname.lastname@example.org